roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 # [('Python', 2), ('Golang', 2), ('PHP', 2)]
 ```

-As we can see, the dict-based implementation has much more cognitive burden and it's harder and longer to realize that we were just looking for three most popular languages.
+As we can see, the dict-based implementation has much more cognitive burden and it's harder and longer to realize that we were just looking for the three most popular languages.

 ### Looping